wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

     (2) All the provisions of this Act shall apply in respect of a security that has previously been allotted (whether in New Zealand or elsewhere) if the security was originally allotted with a view to its being offered for sale to the public in New Zealand and the security has not previously been offered for sale to the public in New Zealand or to the public outside New Zealand under an application regime under [Part 5][294].

-    (2AA) A provision of [Part 2][61] or the Regulations applies to a previously allotted security that is offered to a person outside New Zealand if---
+    (2AA) A provision of [Part 2][61] or the regulations applies to a previously allotted security that is offered to a person outside New Zealand if---

     *   (a) the provision applies to the security under [section 77][304]; and